CloverJiyoon/Income-Prediction-Project/154Project/README.md

-# Stat 154 Final Project Fall 2017
+# Machine Learning Income Prediction Project
 Stat 154 Machine Learning at UC Berkeley

 ## Description: In this project, we analyze Census income data set by Ronny Kohavi and Barry Becker.